Southern Buttermilk Biscuits

 • Preheat oven to 450 degrees.

-• Turn dough out onto a floured surface.
-Lightly knead 10 times.
-Roll or pat dough to 1/2-inch thickness.
+• Turn the dough out onto a floured surface.
+Lightly knead the dough 10 times.
+Roll or pat the dough to 1/2-inch thickness.
 Cut into disks using a 2 to 2-1/4- inch round cutter.
 Place on a greased cookie sheet about one inch apart.

-• Bake for 10 to 12 minutes until golden brown.
+• Bake for 15-17 minutes until golden brown.
 Serve warm.

 Notes